 Getting ready for a flight in the mountains means you need to be prepared for the all possible conditions and informing your passenger about what they can expect.

 Get a thorough weather briefing and make sure you get the latest NOTAMs for the area.
 Check to see if any navigation aids are not operating at the time of your flight.
-Weather in the mountains can change very quickly, be aware of any trends will help with that.
+Weather in the mountains can change very quickly, be aware of any trends will help with that (keep checking the weather days ahead of the flight helps detecting these).
 In the early morning flying conditions are generally better than in the afternoon when clouds and winds usually pickup.

 When checking for the weather make sure it is up to date as weather in the mountains can change very quickly.
 Try to grasp the big picture of what is happening and look for trends.
 Actual reports from people in the area are one the best sources.

 When flying in these circumstances do inform your passengers to bring practical footwear, warm clothes in spite of warm weather at the airport you depart.
 Do the normal passenger brief but give details about flying in the mountains and its effect on the aircraft.
 Especially about the danger of loose objects in the aircraft should you enter turbulence.
 Show them how the seat belts operate and the location of airsickness bags, emergency equipment, ELT or personal locator beacons and survival gear.

 VHF radio signals are limited to line of sight.
 This can be a problem when flying in these area's.
 Behind a mountain radio reception is shielded off.
 Like the shadow from the mountain by the sun.
 LF signals also have tendency to be reflected by mountains leading you to think that a NDB beacon is in that direction.

 When closing flight plans by radio make sure that you are at a high enough altitude which allows communication with air traffic control.
 Closing by phone may not by possible if cell phone coverage is not available on the ground and not everyone possesses satellite communications equipment.